johnfrail/100-days-of-code/log.md

 **Today's Progress**: Created a landing page using Bulma CSS framework for the client.

 **Thoughts**: Got a lot of stuff to do.
 Thanks God I still made it.

+### Day 13: June 9, 2019

+**Today's Progress**: Converted sketch design into an html css code and it is fully responsive.
+I use bulma css framework for increasing my productivity.

+**Thoughts**: I think I'm in love with bulma.